-In the event that the entire District is in a fully remote learning environment due to the threat of COVID-19, all athletics will be suspended.
+In the event that the entire school or District is in a fully remote learning environment due to the spread of COVID-19, all athletics will be suspended.
+If the school or the District is fully remote due to staffing challenges arising from the COVID-19 pandemic, sports can proceed as scheduled provided coaches are available.